-WWL Year Churches or Christian buildings attacked or closed Christians detained Christians imprisoned or punished by the government Christians forced to flee their countries
+WWL Year Christians detained Churches or Christian buildings attacked or closed Christians Imprisoned or punished by the government Christians forced to flee their countries

-2025 17 113 43 1000
+2024 122 22 16 1000

-2024 22 122 16 1000
+2023 48 15 32 1000

-This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the country's corresponding WWL Persecution Dynamics.
+This table includes only a few categories of faith-based violence during the reporting period - for full results see the violence section of the Full Country Dossier.
 Since many incidents go unreported, the numbers must be understood as minimum figures.
 In cases where it has been impossible to count exactly, a symbolic round figure (10, 100 or 1000) is given which in reality could be significantly higher.
-The same applies for symbolic numbers 10,000, 100,000 and 1,000,000.